McDonnell Douglas MD-90: Military: P-9D

-Shrinking: MD-95
+MD-95

 In 1991, McDonnell Douglas revealed that it was again considering developing a specialized 100-seat version of the MD-80, to be some 8 ft shorter than the MD-87, powered with engines in the 16000–17000 lbf thrust class.
 At the Paris Airshow, McDonnell Douglas announced the development of a 105-seat version of the MD-80, designated MD-95.
 In early 1994, the MD-95 re-emerged as similar to the DC-9-30, its specified weight, dimensions, and fuel capacity being almost identical.
-Major changes included a fuselage "shrink" back to 124 ft 0 in length (same as the DC-9-30), and the reversion to the original DC-9 wingspan of 93 ft 5 in.
+Major changes included a fuselage "shrink" back to 124 ft 0 in length (slightly longer than the DC-9-30), and the reversion to the original DC-9 wingspan of 93 ft 5 in.
 At this time, McDonnell Douglas said that it expected the MD-95 to become a family of aircraft with the capability of increased range and seating capacity.

 The MD-95 was developed to satisfy the market need to replace early DC-9s, then approaching 30 years old.
 The MD-95 was a complete overhaul, going back to the original DC-9-30 design and applying new engines, cockpit and other more modern systems.
 McDonnell Douglas first offered the MD-95 for sale in 1994.
 The airliner was later renamed the Boeing 717-200 after McDonnell Douglas merged with Boeing in 1997.

-Entry into service
+Early operations

 The type first flew on February 22, 1993, and the first MD-90 was delivered to Delta in February 1995.

 No MD-90 orders were received after Boeing and McDonnell Douglas merged in 1997 due to internal competition with Boeing's 737.
 Delta Air Lines had initially placed a large order for the MD-90 to replace some aging Boeing 727s.
 After the Boeing-McDonnell Douglas merger, Delta canceled their remaining 19 MD-90 orders in favor of the Boeing 737–800.